 Active management is the practice of intentionally trying to beat the market.
 This occurs in all aspects of investment management, the stock market, the bond market, futures, options, etc. As with anything else in life, there is a trade-off for every decision that you make.
-If you want a promotion at work, you will have work for it.
-Whether that is working extra hours, taking on additional responsibilities, or going back school, the cost has to come from somewhere.
+If you want a promotion at work, you will have to work for it.
+Whether that is working extra hours, taking on additional responsibilities, or going back to school, the cost must come from somewhere.
 The same is true when it comes to an investment strategy.
 If you want abnormal returns, you will have to take on some form of risk.
 The more risk you accept, the higher the expected return.
 Is this truth universally applied?
 Yes, but there are exceptions.
-Sometimes (and infrequently), the perfect investment opportunity will come along where an outsized gain is achieved with minimal risk.
+Sometimes (and infrequently), the perfect investment opportunity will come when an outsized gain is achieved with minimal risk.
 But these happen rarely.

 Is it at least possible for you (or an active fund that you own) to beat the index?
 Of course, it is, but it depends on which market you are playing in, your access to key information, your skill, and your luck.
-There are plenty of famous investors that have made a career of picking stocks, such as Warren Buffett, John Templeton, Stanley Druckenmiller, and others.
+There are plenty of famous investors that have made a career of picking stocks, such as Warren Buffett, John Templeton, Stanley Druckenmiller, Cathie Wood, and others.
 However, they are in the extreme minority.
 Most investors do not fare so well.
 According to a SPIVA (S&P Indices Versus Active) study, 84.2% of active managers here in the U.S. underperformed the large-cap index.

 In other words, for every 50 active investors, only 7 beat the benchmark.
 For a more thorough look into the other asset classes here in the United States, please see below.
 The theme of underperformance does not improve.